Who is P'taah?

 What are Burning Questions?

 'Burning Questions' is a regular feature of Conversations with P'taah.
 Every few months we do a whole Conversation based on your questions.
-If P'taah answers your question, you will receive a free MP3 file of that session.
+If P'taah answers your question, you will receive a free link to the MP3 file of that session.
 To submit a question for P'taah, please use the BQ Feedback Form.

 How can I subscribe to Conversations with P'taah?

 You can subscribe to Conversations with P'taah by clicking the CONVERSATIONS WITH P'TAAH button.
 Subscriptions can be for 3, 6, or 12 months on either CD or as an MP3 file.
 The international CD subscription costs slightly more because of international postal costs.
 Because MP3 files are sent by email, the costs are the same for either US or international subscriptions.
-There is also the popular Pay-As-You-Go option where we deliver an MP3 of the newest Conversation to your email every month for only $5 per month.
+There is also the popular Pay-As-You-Go option where we deliver an MP3 or PDF of the newest Conversation to your email every month for only $5 per month.

 Can I buy individual Conversations with P'taah?